Morocco Tour

 Day 9

-Boumalne to Quarzazate
+Boumalne Dades to Ouarzazate

 Travel through the Rose Valley, home to fragrant fields and traditional rosewater distilleries.
 Meet Berber women who create authentic rose products.
 Continue to Skoura, a tranquil palm grove village.